 Throughout life, hope for a better future can encourage us to strive for our own betterment and to contribute to that of our family, friends, and community, but the circumstances of our birth can dictate what options we have available.
 If the options are grim, we have few choices, and little hope, we can become opportunists with little regard for those around us and turn to criminal activity to better our lot in life.

 The rather obvious statements I’ve made about human experience are as true today as they were 200 years ago, yet imagine a time when the circumstances of our birth had much more influence over what was possible for us in life.
 My new novel, The Door That Faced West, released by Lazy Fascist Press, takes place in America in such a time, the years 1799 and 1800.
 In that period, a class system reigned within American society, much as it did in Europe.
-The quality of one’s clothing and other possessions, appearance of health and physical development, accent, and vocabulary of speech were signals of one’s station in life.
-If an individual was seen to be a poor, then in that low station that one would most likely remain throughout life.
+The quality of one’s clothing and other possessions, the appearance of health and physical development, accent, and vocabulary of speech were signals of one’s station in life.
+If an individual was seen to be poor, then in that low station that one would most likely remain throughout life.
 The class system was an age-old contrivance that allowed those in higher stations, those with wealth, to support each other while jealously guarding their advantage.
 The disparity between the haves and have-nots was large.
 The majority of Americans were poor, underfed, over-worked, and willing to consider underhanded measures to better themselves.
 They were often so desperate for a better life, they were easy for those well-to-do to manipulate.

 Nearly fifty percent of immigrants to America from Europe came as indentured servants.
 An indentured servant was one who was contracted to work for his or her master to pay off a debt.
 Many of those who came to America were paying off the debt of passage to the continent by serving a term of four or more years of work for the master, generally the captain of the ship that bore them across the sea.
 Once in America, the ship captains sold the indentures to employers and the servants then had new masters.

-A master had nearly complete control over how the indentured was treated; the quality of food, shelter, and clothing provided, and control over the servant’s hours of rest and labor.
+A master had nearly complete control over how the indentured were treated; the quality of food, shelter, and clothing provided, and control over the servant’s hours of rest and labor.
 Largely, that treatment was not subject to review or questioning by others.
 Indentured servants mistreated by their masters frequently ran away and became wanted.
 Newspapers advertised rewards for their capture and return.
 If a person with an appearance of being poor arrived in a community, any concerned male citizen could stop and question the individual.
 If the person was found to be an indentured servant, they were returned to their master.
 Indentured servitude could be virtual slavery except for the fact that the contracts defined a time limit for service.

 Indentured servitude was only one of several methods of binding the poor to highly controlled positions of labor.
 Conditions for those in apprenticeships were frequently not much better.
 If greedy, those with power over other’s lives could push their charges to the breaking point in an attempt to gain as much service as possible.